Nightfall/node-mcmuch-auth/README.md

+# I am no longer working on this, and the code isn't even finished anyway. #

-# MCMUCH Minecraft Passport Authentication #
+# ~~MCMUCH Minecraft Passport Authentication~~ #

-This will eventually become an autentication scheme for MCMUCH using Passport.
+~~This will eventually become an autentication scheme for MCMUCH using Passport.~~